 ½ stick butter, melted

 Preheat oven to 350°.
 Into a large bowl, mix the salt, cornmeal, baking powder, flour, and sugar.
 In another bowl, whisk together the eggs, whole milk, and butter.
 Add the wet ingredients to the dry and stir until just mixed.
 Add cheese, peppers and jalapenos, stir until combined.
 Fill baking cups ¾ full and bake in preheated oven approximately 20 minutes until done.
 Check for doneness by inserting toothpick into top of muffin- if toothpick comes out clean, the muffin is done.

 As one of the first "highways" used by early American settlers to reach what was once a vast, uncharted wilderness, the White River has helped shape Ozarks history.

 As more and more sportsmen were drawn to the excellent fishing on these waters, local guides like Charlie Barnes and Jim Owen made a good living taking sportsmen on floats down the river.
 Local lore claims this area as the birthplace of the "johnboat".

 In 1913, the free-flowing waters of the White were dammed for the first time.
 The hydroelectric Powersite Dam was completed near Forsyth, creating Lake Taneycomo.

 Panoramic views of the White River

 Bass Pro Shops is proud to present the most beautiful view of these waters from the floor to ceiling panoramic windows of the White River Fish House.
 This scenic restaurant is actually a floating barge serving up local favorites to fisherman and shoppers alike.
-Guests can park their boat on our pier to stop in for a respite and enjoy a cold beverage.
+Guests can stop in for a respite and enjoy a cold beverage while enjoying the breathtaking views of Lake Taneycomo.
 The White River Fish House was recently named the Best Restaurant in Branson by 417 Magazine and we think you will agree with this one of a kind atmosphere and outstanding service.